-- 7. Unavailability or failure of the integrity of B3's systems that support critical services
+- 8. Unavailability or failure of the integrity of B3's systems that support critical services;

-- 8. STR out of operation.
+- 9. STR out of operation; and

-- 9. Cyberattacks on B3's systems.
+- 10. Cyberattacks on B3's systems.

-The recovery strategies applicable to scenarios associated with credit and/or liquidity risk and default of CCP participants consist of a set of recovery tools, including:
+The recovery strategies applicable to scenarios associated with credit and/or liquidity risk and default of clearinghouses participants consist of a set of recovery tools, including:

-- Using B3's free resources;

-- Using B3's resources dedicated to general business risks;
+- Using B3's free resources; - Using B3's resources dedicated to general business risks;

-- Raising funds via debt issuance;

-- Selling B3SA3 shares held in treasury;

-- Raising funds via issuance of new B3 shares; - Using FMIs' segregated assets; - Using resources available from FMIs other than the one to which the scenario refers (except segregated assets); - Making a cash call from non-defaulting participants; - Postponing settlement window hours until a later time, on the same day regular processing was due; - Deferring/changing settlement window dates; - Replacing settlement of the clearinghouse's financial obligations by settlement in financial assets or currency; - Reducing dividend payouts to shareholders; - Reducing the variable compensation paid to B3's administrators; - Selling B3's assets; and - Restructuring liabilities.
+- Raising funds via debt issuance; - Raising funds via bank loan; - Selling B3SA3 shares held in treasury; - Raising funds via issuance of new B3 shares; - Using FMIs' segregated assets to which the scenario refers, upon the regulator's approval; - Using resources available from FMIs other than the one to which the scenario refers, upon the regulator's approval; - Making a cash call from non-defaulting participants; - Postponing settlement window hours until a later time, on the same day regular processing was due; - Replacing settlement of the clearinghouse's financial obligations by settlement in financial assets or currency; - Reducing dividend payouts to shareholders; - Reducing the variable compensation paid to B3's administrators; - Selling B3's assets (equity interests or business units); - Restructuring liabilities; - Final auction; and - Mandatory partial early settlement.

-The order in which such tools will be executed is based on guidelines such as (i) use of unrestricted B3's own resources, before using tools having an impact on participants; (ii) use of restricted B3's and the relevant FMI's resources, before using tools having an impact on participants; (iii) use of tools having an impact on participants, before using resources linked to other FMIs managed by B3; and (iv) among the other FMIs managed by B3, use of resources available to CCPs, only after using resources available to other types of FMIs.
+The order in which such tools will be executed is based on guidelines such as (i) use of unrestricted B3's own resources, before using tools having an impact on participants, (ii) use of restricted B3's and the relevant FMI's resources, before using tools having an impact on participants, (iii) use of tools having an impact on participants, before using resources linked to other FMIs managed by B3, and (iv) among the other FMIs managed by B3, use of resources available to CCPs, only after using resources available to other types of FMIs.